 - Efficient and client-focused service that aims to maximize your time and money

 If you’d like to learn more about our client-centered services as well as aggressive legal strategies, contact Silverman Law Office, PLLC today.
-We can schedule a no-risk consultation with a gambling and liquor licensing attorney at our office.
+We can schedule a consultation with a gambling and liquor licensing attorney at our office.

 Schedule a Consultation With Our Gambling and Liquor Licensing Attorneys

 Our liquor licensing lawyers have a broad knowledge of liquor and gambling licensing and can assist you in every aspect of your liquor and gambling matters in Montana.
 We work with alcohol distributors, bars, casinos, gambling route operators, liquor stores, and gaming machine manufacturers.
 Let Silverman Law Office, PLLC help you get your liquor or gambling business where it needs to be, as quickly and cost-effectively as possible.